cmckenz87/ArcsFates/userGuide/docs/Campaign/1-Steward.md

 ??? question "<sup>[3]</sup>Act III Objective - Can the first grand ambition be scored if Outlaw players exist but have no cities?"
     <a id="faq3"></a>Yes.
 If there are no Outlaw cities, the Empire is considered to control all of them.
 A clearer phrasing would be "the Empire controls all Outlaw cities or there are no *Outlaw cities*."

+??? question "<sup>[4]</sup>Act III Objective - Do cities on flagships or other play areas, banners, or bunkers count for this objective?"
+    <a id="faq4"></a>No, this effect should only count buildings on the board.
+Specifically, it counts only Cities and Starports.

-??? question "<sup>[4]</sup>Imperial Sponsor - Can a resource be added to the Imperial Trust if the Sponsored token was not moved?"
+??? question "<sup>[5]</sup>Imperial Sponsor - Can a resource be added to the Imperial Trust if the Sponsored token was not moved?"
-    <a id="faq3"></a>Yes.
+    <a id="faq5"></a>Yes.
 Since the first part of the effect gives you permission to leave the token where it is, it is considered to have resolved successfully, so the second part of the effect still triggers.

-??? question "<sup>[5]</sup>Govern with Authority (Policy of War) - How is the Imperial Action resolved in scenarios where the resources are limited?"
+??? question "<sup>[6]</sup>Govern with Authority (Policy of War) - How is the Imperial Action resolved in scenarios where the resources are limited?"
-    <a id="faq5"></a>Resolve the full effect for each Regent one at a time.
+    <a id="faq6"></a>Resolve the full effect for each Regent one at a time.
 This means that one Regent may get 2 resources while another Regent gets none.

     You can (and must) give a resource from the Trust when the Weapon or the chosen second resource is not present in the supply.
 It is not required that the supply be empty of *all* resources.